Skip to Content

 • Single — one session per fire.
 The prompt template gets the full records recordset resolved from the target model.

 • Per Record — one session per record matching the source.
-The target model is required; sessions inherit res_model / res_id from each record and mirror to its chatter.
+The target model is required; spawned sessions inherit res_model / res_id from each record, chain through previous_session_id, and mirror a note to that record's chatter.

 • Record Source: